brucefan1983/GPUMD/tests/gpumd/regression/README.md

 ## Requirements and reproducible builds

-- Python 3.9 or newer and the standard library;
+- Python 3.9 or newer, the standard library, and NumPy;
 - Linux with one available CUDA or HIP device;
 - baseline and candidate built from the intended sources with identical compiler, backend, architecture, feature, and optimization options.